-Within the valence band the PDOS indicates substantial overlap between $p_x$ and $p_y$ orbitals, suggestive of their hybridization or mixing.
-Additionally, the $p_z$ orbital in this energy range displays a PDOS curve with a shape similar to those of the $p_x$ and $p_y$ orbitals.
-A similar behavior can be identified in the conduction bands within the 0-1 eV range.
-With the identification of possible Weyl nodes in the band structure as seen in Fig. \ref{fig:soc}, we analyze spin textures.
-This investigation is essential to confirm the topological nature of the material, as Weyl nodes are connected with unique spin-momentum locking, where the electrons spin direction is intrinsically linked to its direction of movement.
+Within the valence band, the PDOS reveals a substantial overlap between the $p_x$ and $p_y$ orbitals, indicating hybridization and strong orbital mixing.
+Moreover, the $p_z$ orbital in this energy range exhibits a PDOS profile similar in shape to those of the $p_x$ and $p_y$ orbitals.
+A comparable trend is observed in the conduction bands within the 0–1~eV range, suggesting analogous orbital interactions at higher energies.

+Given the identification of possible Weyl nodes in the band structure, we now turn to the analysis of spin textures.
+This investigation is crucial to confirm the topological nature of the material, since Weyl nodes are associated with characteristic spin–momentum locking, where the electron spin orientation is intrinsically coupled to its momentum direction.

-Based on Fig.\,\ref{fig:te_spin_trigonal}, it is concluded that the two crossing points at the high-symmetry point H correspond to Weyl nodes.
-This identification is supported by the characteristic hedgehog-like spin texture seen in momentum space, where the spins align radially, creating spin patterns that act as “Berry monopoles” in momentum space and are connected with a defined chirality charge.
+Fig.\,\ref{fig:te_spin_trigonal} shows indeed the two crossing points at the high-symmetry point H correspond to Weyl nodes.
+This identification is supported by the characteristic hedgehog-like spin texture in momentum space, where the spins align radially, creating spin patterns that act as “Berry monopoles” in momentum space and are connected with a defined chirality.
 A chirality charge of positive sign corresponds to a positive Chern number, while a Weyl node with a negative chirality charge has a negative Chern number.
 The magnitude of the spin components, as illustrated in the color bars in Fig.~\ref{fig:te_spin_trigonal}, results directly from the effects of SOC.
 Consequently, in regions where SOC exerts a more significant influence on the electronic band structure, the spin components tend to display larger expectation values, indicating a stronger spin polarization.